tarwn/TDDAddress/BlogPost.md

 The goal of this exercise is to build an Address class that is the business and formatting logic behind entry of a mailing address.
 The Address class will expose properties to tell an interface what address fields are available, what they should be labelled, whether the address has all the required values, and a displayable formatted address.
 In return, it will expect that interface to populate input properties for all the address input values.

 This is both as easy and quite a bit harder than what it sounds like.
-Easier in that we won't be writing a game or similarly large construct, but harder because the rules for mailing addresss are not as well defined or as simple as you may think.
-In fact, most websites on the internet do it wrong, not just for addresses outside of the US, but sometimes for addresses inside the US also.
+Easier in that we won't be writing a game or similarly large construct, but harder because the rules for mailing addresses are not as well defined or as simple as you may think.
+In fact, most websites on the internet do it wrong, and not just for addresses outside the US.

 Luckily there are some people that have tried to pull together all of the rules from the USPS and other sources and we can use the results of their hard work to serve as a spec for our Address logic.
 The rules we are using were sourced from http://www.columbia.edu/~fdc/postal/#general, but I've only included a subset of them in this project.